Cosby jury to decide: Serial rapist or con artist's mark - Philly

 Cosby has said he gave Constand 1½ tablets of the over-the-counter cold and allergy medicine Benadryl to help her relax before what he called a consensual sexual encounter.

-The jury in Cosby's first trial weighed the evidence for five days without reaching a verdict.
+The jury in Cosby's first trial weighed the evidence for more than 52 hours over six days without reaching a verdict.

 This time, both sides have given the retrial jury much more to consider.

-Note: This story has been corrected to show that jury deliberations in the first trial took place over six days, not five.